ulysseus-eu/esup-pod/README.md

 ```bash
 sed -i 's/DEBUG = True/DEBUG = False/' settings_local.py
 ```

-## To do
+## Activate SSL
-Support https as we're using a proxy path in our case.
+You need to have at your disposal a certificate and its private key.
+Update docker-compose.yaml to mount your certificates for nginx container to use them.
+Update nginx-pod.conf to listen to port 443, identify the location of your certificate & key and activate redirect from http to https.
-In case you add https support, think about updating settings_local.py.
+In case you're at the root of your domain, think about adding www redirect.
+Updating settings_local.py:
 SECURE_SSL_REDIRECT = True
 SESSION_COOKIE_SECURE = True
 CSRF_COOKIE_SECURE = True

 ## Credit
 Another docker-compose that helped me on the way: https://plmlab.math.cnrs.fr/docker-images/esup-pod